ruchabhange/argocd-module/README.md

 ```
 </details>

+4.Do a curl test  `curl <node_ip>:30080` and check if you can see the secret

 #### HC Vault

 We can integrate HC Vault with Argo CD using  Argo CD Vault Plugin

 The Argo CD Vault Plugin  is an Argo CD configuration management plugin compatible with many secret management tools (HashiCorp Vault, IBM Cloud Secrets Manager, AWS Secrets Manager, etc.).